pomdtr/smallweb/README.md

 - `https://example.localhost` on your local device
 - `https://example.<your-domain>` on your homelab / VPS

 Creating a new website becomes as simple a creating a folder and opening the corresponding url in your browser.
-No need to configure a build step, or start a development server.
-Since servers are mapped to folders, you can manage them using standard unix tools like `cp`, `mv` or `rm`.
+No need to configure a build step (unless you want to), or start a development server.
+And since servers are mapped to folders, you can manage them using standard unix tools like `cp`, `mv` or `rm`.

 Each incoming http request is sandboxed in a single deno subprocess by the smallweb evaluation server.
-If there is no activity on your website, no resources will be used, making it a great solution for low-traffic websites.
+If there is no incoming request, no resources will be used, making it a great solution for low-traffic websites.
+And if you website suddenly go virals, you can move your site to Deno Deploy in one command.

 ## Installation